kakairesteven/kakairesteven.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Admitted to Makerere University, College of Engineering, Design, Art and Technology on Bachelors of Science in Computer Engineering on goverment sponsorship.
+Admitted to Makerere University, College of Engineering, Design, Art and Technology on Bachelors of Science in Computer Engineering on government sponsorship.